MartinaGermani/ExprobLab_Assignment1/README.md

 ### 3. Software Behaviour
 For implementing the robot's behavior the State Machine is composed by three different states:
--   `Move` state, where the robot moves between corridors and rooms, when one of them becomes urgent,
+-   `Move` state, where the robot moves between corridors and rooms, when one of them becomes urgent
--   `Wait` state, where the robot waits for some times in the current location,
+-   `Wait` state, where the robot waits for some times in the current location
 -   `Recharge` state, in which the machine goes when the robot's battery becomes lows.
 In this state the robot moves in the recharging station (in this case located in room E) where it will recharge its battery.

-The state diagram is below reported, where the idea is that the robot starts moving from the starting room (in this case room E) to a reachable corridor, where it will wait until a room becomes urgent.
-In fact, when a room becomes urgent, the robot stops to wait and move in the room where it will wait for some seconds, after that it will return in the reachable corridor.
-The robot mantains this behavior unless its battery becomes low: in this case the robot goes to the recharging station, located in room E, where it will wait until its battery will be recharged, after that it will resume moving between the locations according to the logic described above.
+The state diagram is below reported, where the idea is that the robot starts moving (`Move` state) from the starting room (in this case room `E`) to a reachable corridor, where it will checks if some room is urgent.
+When a room becomes urgent, the robot moves in the urgent room where it will wait for some seconds (`Wait` state), after that it will return in the reachable corridor.
+Anytime the robot visits a location it will update the `timestamp` value associated to that location (this value represents the last time the robot visited that location).
+The robot mantains this behavior unless its battery becomes low: in this case, if it's not already there, the robot goes to the recharging station, located in room `E`, where it will wait until its battery will be recharged, after that it will resume moving between the locations according to the logic described above.
+Moreover, thanks to some controls implemented, the robot is able to reach any location in the environment by checking where is it and what are the possible connections between the locations.

 ![alt text](https://github.com/MartinaGermani/ExprobLab_Assignment1/blob/main/state_machine.png?raw=true)